In a nutshell…

 - I enjoy crafts, primarily beading, knitting and crocheting.
 I combine this hobby with dolls by knitting eeny weeny jumpers.

-- I am a brown belt in Karate (Shotokan style).
-I’m aiming to do the black belt grading next year.
-I think… :)
+- I am a black belt in Karate (Shotokan style).
+I compete and teach it now :)